FriendlyScore/FriendlyScoreConnect-Ionic-Cordova-Example/README.md

 Please follow the instructions below to install FriendlyScore Connect Android Native library, provide the necessary configuration and understand the flow.

-#### Add the following values to your project-level build.gradle file
+#### Add to the project-level build.gradle file

-In your project-level Gradle file (you can find an example in the demo [build.gradle](https://github.com/FriendlyScore/FriendlyScore-Connect-Ionic-Native-Example/blob/master/android/build.gradle)), add rules to include the Android Gradle plugin.
+In your project-level Gradle file (you can find an example in the demo [build.gradle](https://github.com/FriendlyScore/FriendlyScoreConnect-Ionic-Cordova-Example/blob/master/platforms/android/build.gradle)), add rules to include the Android Gradle plugin.
 The version should be equal to or greater than `3.2.1`.

 ```groovy
 buildscript {